lexibank/tlopo/out/vol3/chapter13.md

 Cordyline and Dracaena varieties are both used as decorative plants and for making leaf skirts, and many Oceanic languages treat them as a single taxon.
 In E Kara (MM), for example, si denotes Cordyline fruticosa, and the binomial si tavul is Dracaena angustifolia.
 In Kwara'ae Cordyline fruticosa is dili and Dracaena angustifolia is mala-dili 'resembling cordyline' (see ch.2, §7 .1.4 ).
 Each of the cognate sets below spans plants of both genera, and it is probable that many more of the glosses should refer to both Cordyline and Dracaena: the full span of the denotation was missed when the data were recorded.

-[Chowning](../references.md#source-Chowning1963) ([1963](../references.md#source-Chowning1963), [2001](../references.md#source-Chowning2001): 81) suggests that the 'Prato-Melanesian' terms &ast;babaka, 18 &ast;dili (my POc &ast;jiRi 'Cordyline sp., Dracaena sp.") and &ast;male (my PWOc &ast;mʷa(r,R)e 'Codiaeum variegatum; Cordyline fruticosa') were each used collectively for three species.
+[Chowning](../references.md#source-Chowning1963) ([1963](../references.md#source-Chowning1963), [2001](../references.md#source-Chowning2001): 81) suggests that the 'Prato-Melanesian' terms _&ast;babaka_,[^18] _&ast;dili_ (my POc _&ast;jiRi_ 'Cordyline sp., Dracaena sp.') and _&ast;male_ (my PWOc _&ast;mʷa(r,R)e_ 'Codiaeum variegatum; Cordyline fruticosa') were each used collectively for three species.
 Her first two species are Codiaeum variegatum and Cordyline fruticosa.
 Her third, however, is not Dracaena angustifolia, but Cycas rumphii.
 She writes that all three are 'used primarily for decorative and magico-religious purposes' ([Chowning 1963](../references.md#source-Chowning1963)).[^19]

-It is quite possible that PWOc &ast;mʷa(r,R)e indeed denoted a taxon including Codiaeum variegatum and Cordylinefruticosa, and perhaps other decorative plants (note Nakanai _mamale_ 'Cananga odorata'), but I have found no evidence of a term that denoted plants of all three species.
-Possibly Chowning considered some of the items collected together under PEOc &ast;mʷa(q)ele 'cycad' (ch.9, §5.2) to belong to the same cognate set as the items under PWOc &ast;mʷa(r,R)e below.
-Despite the formal similarity between the two reconstructions, however, the two cannot be reconciled: reflexes of the former agree in reflecting &ast;-l-, the latter in reflecting &ast;-(r,R)-.
+It is quite possible that PWOc _&ast;mʷa(r,R)e_ indeed denoted a taxon including Codiaeum variegatum and Cordylinefruticosa, and perhaps other decorative plants (note Nakanai _mamale_ 'Cananga odorata'), but I have found no evidence of a term that denoted plants of all three species.
+Possibly Chowning considered some of the items collected together under PEOc _&ast;mʷa(q)ele_ 'cycad' (ch.9, §5.2) to belong to the same cognate set as the items under PWOc _&ast;mʷa(r,R)e_ below.
+Despite the formal similarity between the two reconstructions, however, the two cannot be reconciled: reflexes of the former agree in reflecting _&ast;-l-_, the latter in reflecting _&ast;-(r,R)-_.
 The two sets can be united only by positing irregular sound change or borrowing.[^20]

-Three other etyma are reconstructed below: POc &ast;jiRi, &ast;kaRi(q)a and &ast;jajal.
-POc &ast;jiRi indeed introduces a third species into the discussion, but it is Dracaena angustifolia, not
+Three other etyma are reconstructed below: POc _&ast;jiRi_, _&ast;kaRi(q)a_ and _&ast;jajal_.
+POc _&ast;jiRi_ indeed introduces a third species into the discussion, but it is Dracaena angustifolia, not

 <a id="p-418"></a>

 Cycas rumphii.
-The distribution of the reflexes of POc &ast;kaRi(q)a 'taxon of decorative plants' leaves us unable to determine which of the three species it denoted.
-POc &ast;jajal probably denoted a particular variety of Codiaeum variegatum.
+The distribution of the reflexes of POc _&ast;kaRi(q)a_ 'taxon of decorative plants' leaves us unable to determine which of the three species it denoted.
+POc _&ast;jajal_ probably denoted a particular variety of Codiaeum variegatum.

 <table>
 <tr>